Lock Haven University

 - The moment of your arrival upon return to your Home Country (unless you have started a Benefit Period or are eligible for Home Country Coverage).

 Will I get my documents immediately?

-Yes, when you apply online through our website and make sure the "online fulfillment" option is selected, we will send all your documents to you immediately via email.
-You will then need to download these documents, print them off and show them as proof of coverage.
-Once you have applied online, within a few hours your account will be available through the "Student Zone" so you can login and access all your documents again anytime you need.
+Yes, when you apply online we will send all your documents to you immediately via email.
+You can download these documents, print them off and show them as proof of coverage.
+If you have applied for a plan and haven’t received your policy documents, be sure to check your spam or bulk folder.
+Once you have applied online, within an hour you will be able to log into the “Student Zone” to download your ID card, visa letter, or get claims information.

 How do I get a visa letter?

 Your visa letter is available by logging into the “Student Zone” and selecting the “Visa Letter” option after you have applied.